The 6th Annual Groundnut

 Complete Sheep Butchering - Felix Lufkin

 Learn how to skin, dress, quarter and butcher sheep!
-In these workshops, we'll learn about butchering, charcuterie and anatomy as we transform animals into food.
-The slaughter will be part of this experience, and will be optional - though encouraged.
-All parts of this animal will be used including organ meats, bones and blood.
-We'll also, learn to use the sinew for string, hooves for glue how to undertake hide work.
+In these workshops, we'll learn about skinning, butchering and anatomy as we transform an animal into food, and prepare a yearling ram for the annual Groundnut sheep roast!
+The slaughter will be an optional, though encouraged part of this experience.
+All parts of this animal will be used, including organ meats, bones and blood.
+We'll also learn to use the sinew for string, hooves for glue how to begin tanning the hide.
 Roll up your sleeves and participate, or stand back at a comfortable distance and watch.
-All this will be done, of course, in the respectful context of interdependence.
+All this will be done in the respectful context of interdependence and gratitude.

 Making cordage, or string out of fibrous plants, or animal parts, is a very ancient skill.
 Used in countless other tools and crafts, making quality thread from wild plants is the is a skill that is both a foundation of human survival, and a great way to get to know the species around you.
 In this class will explore different plants, and how to extract their fiber, and the techniques for making them into thread, as well as crafts that use cordage, such as weaving and nets.